rorycl/rm2pdf/README.md

 12 September 2022

-This 0.1.0 release upgrades the release version to minor release 0.1 since this is now beta quality software rather than alpha(!).
+This 0.1.1 release allows the provision of input paths with suffixes, useful if you've copied a `.content` or `.metadata` filepath from a grep command, or similar.

+Previously:
-This release adds support for landscape mode files.
+* 0.1.0 : added support for landscape mode files.

-The previous update earlier this month supported pages inserted while annotating a PDF.
+* 0.0.3 : support for pages inserted while annotating a PDF.

 ## Examples